 Tipp: A 'Schadenfreiheitsbestaetigung/Confirmation no accidents' issued in english by your previous Swiss insurer may help to reduce your premium on the Australian Insurance.

-For road assistance we recommend membership with an association like the RAA (Royal Automobile Association).
+For road assistance a membership with an association like the RAA (Royal Automobile Association) might be helpful.